Treatment & Therapy Approaches

 Hannah Brassell, PsyD

-Person-Centered Therapy is a compassionate, client-focused approach that emphasizes empathy, active listening, and unconditional positive regard.
+• Person-Centered Therapy is a compassionate, patient-focused approach that emphasizes empathy, active listening, and unconditional positive regard.
 This therapy creates a safe and nonjudgmental space where individuals can explore their thoughts, feelings, and experiences at their own pace, empowering them to discover their own solutions and growth.
-By fostering a strong therapeutic relationship, Person-Centered Therapy helps clients build self-awareness, self-acceptance, and a greater sense of personal agency.
-At Aspire Psychology, we offer supportive, individualized sessions that encourage clients to unlock their full potential and live more authentic, fulfilling lives.
+By fostering a strong therapeutic relationship, Person-Centered Therapy helps patients build self-awareness, self-acceptance, and a greater sense of personal agency.
+At Aspire Psychology, we offer supportive, individualized sessions that encourage patients to unlock their full potential and live more authentic, fulfilling lives.

 Providers: